Bash-it/bash-it/README.md

 ### Speed up git status calculations

-As an alternative to ignoring repo status entirely, you can try out the `gitstatusd` plugin.
+As an alternative to ignoring repo status entirely, you can try out the `gitstatus` plugin.
 This plugin speeds up all `git status` calculations by up to 10x times!

 **NOTE**: You will need to clone `gitstatus` repo from [here](https://github.com/romkatv/gitstatus).